tprrt/dockers/alpine-pxe/README.rst

     firewall-cmd --remove-port=4011/udp

-Following an example for /tftp/pxelinux.cfg/default:
+Following is an example for /tftp/pxelinux.cfg/default:

 .. code-block:: bash